"Rich-Get-Richer"? Platform Attention and Earnings Inequality using Patreon Earnings Data: Data and Method

 \subsection{Interpretation of \(\alpha\)}

-The exponent \(\alpha\) provides insights into the structure of algorithmically mediated attention ecosystems.
-Since \(\alpha\) is directly shaped by \(\gamma\), it reflects how the platform's algorithmic preferences influence the overall distribution of attention:
+The exponent \(\alpha\) provides insights into algorithmically mediated attention ecosystems.
+Since \(\alpha\) is directly shaped by \(\gamma\), it reflects how platform algorithmic preferences influence overall attention distribution:

-\begin{itemize} \item A smaller \(\alpha\) (closer to 2) indicates that the algorithm heavily favors already-popular creators (lower \(\gamma\)), leading to a steeply skewed distribution of attention. \item A larger \(\alpha\) corresponds to a more equitable distribution of attention, arising from a higher \(\gamma\), i.e., an algorithm that is more ``exploratory'' and less biased toward existing popularity. \end{itemize}
+\begin{itemize} \item A smaller \(\alpha\) (closer to 2) indicates algorithms heavily favor already popular creators (lower \(\gamma\)), leading to steeply skewed attention distributions. \item A larger \(\alpha\) corresponds to more equitable attention distribution, arising from higher \(\gamma\) algorithms that are more exploratory and less biased toward existing popularity. \end{itemize}

-This approach mirrors the logic of a P\'olya urn with reinforcement \parencite{chung2003generalizations, chung2006concentration}, where the probability of adding a ball of a certain color increases with the number already in the urn.
-In the digital realm, each new click or view (analogous to adding a ball) is more likely to go to a popular creator (a ``color'' that already has many balls).
-Adjusting \(\gamma\) changes the algorithm's propensity to reinforce existing popularity.

 Applied to platform earnings, the same attention-reinforcing mechanisms shape creators' revenue streams.
-If visibility and engagement are governed by these dynamics, then earnings---derived from ads, sponsorships, or subscriptions—also become concentrated among a few popular creators.
+If visibility and engagement are governed by these dynamics, then earnings -- including earnings derived from ads, sponsorships, or subscriptions -- also become concentrated among a few popular creators.
 By estimating \(\alpha\) from observed earnings distributions, we can quantify how deeply entrenched the rich-get-richer effect is in these digital ecosystems and assess whether algorithmic changes (modifying \(\gamma\)) can create more sustainable conditions for a broader ``middle class'' of creators.

 An important caveat is that \(\gamma\) should be understood as a reduced-form parameter capturing the \emph{net effective} exploration rate, not a direct measurement of any specific platform mechanism.
 Real recommendation systems inject exploration through cold-start boosts, diversity penalties, and randomized A/B slots.
 What \(\alpha \approx 2\) tells us is that the net effect of all algorithmic interventions, user behavior, and feedback loops produces an outcome consistent with very little effective exploration, even if individual components of the system are more exploratory than \(\gamma \to 0\) would suggest.